marcusryden92/beyond-todo/server/MARCUS.md

 1. Made modifications in the Session config:

-    - Changed "saveUninitialized" to true because of tutorial.
     - Set maxAge of cookie to 1 day (the math equates to nr of ms in a day.)

 2. Refactored the LocalStrategy setup to make it easier to understand.